jdormaar/SQL-Project-1/starting_with_data.md

 - the query result answers are included in the tables below in question 2.
 - The more qualitative observations however are more broad, and can be found throughout the cleaning_data.md document

-# Question 2: For each column within the database, determine the number of unique values:
+# Question 2: Type and distribution of unique values:

 ## Determining the number of unique values for each column per table: